pulumi/tutorials/introduction_to_pulumi/lab-03/Configuring_and_Provisioning_Containers.md

 Now, try and rerun your Pulumi program.

-Your Pulumi program should now run, but you're not actually using this newly configured port, yes!
+Your Pulumi program should now run, but you're not actually using this newly configured ports, yet!

 ## Step 2 - Create a Container resource

 In lab 02 we built Docker images.
-Now we want to create a Docker containers that run that images and pass our configuration to them.
+Now we want to create Docker containers and pass our configuration to them.
 Our containers will need to connect to each other so we will need to create a network.

 ```python
 # create a network!